-How George Harrison’s Last TV Appearance Became Meditation on Dying
+How George Harrison’s Last TV Appearance Became a Meditation on Dying

-When George Harrison stopped by to plug a new project for his old friend Ravi Shankar on July 24, 1997, it was almost as if he somehow knew this would be his last time on television.
-Sparked by an intuitive line of questioning by VH1's John Fugelsang, Harrison turned expansive on his faith and what happens when we die.
+When George Harrison stopped by VH1 on July 24, 1997 to plug a new project for his old friend Ravi Shankar, it was almost as if he somehow knew this would be his last time on television.
+The former Beatles star turned expansive on his faith and what happens when we die.

-Most of that, as you'd expect, was initially left on the cutting-room floor, as VH1 chose to focus instead on the musical portion of their conversation.
-Harrison was diagnosed with throat cancer later that year, and during the period before he died, the network reedited the former Beatles star's segment to include his meditation on death.
+Most of that, as you'd expect, was initially left on the cutting-room floor.
+VH1 chose to focus instead on the musical portion of his conversation with John Fugelsang, rather than his more intuitive line of questioning.
+Then Harrison was diagnosed with throat cancer later that year, and during the period before he succumbed, the network reedited this segment to include his meditation on death.

-VH1 then aired the expanded version on the day Harrison died, finally giving full voice to a remarkably deep conversation on the nature of death and salvation.
+VH1 aired the expanded version on the day Harrison died, finally giving full voice to a remarkably deep conversation on the end of life and salvation.
 Song performances included "Any Road," a previously unheard number that later appeared on 2002's Brainwashed; "If You Belonged to Me," from the Traveling Wilburys' 1990 album, Vol. 3; and, most touchingly, the title track from All Things Must Pass.

-How Harrison got there was pure happenstance.
-When he showed up unannounced with Shankar, he agreed to answer a couple of questions.
+How Harrison got there was pure happenstance: He showed up unannounced with Shankar, then agreed to answer a couple of questions.
 "George had just produced the Shankar project Chants of India, and they were going to come and give us a little 10-minute sound bite and then take off," Fugelsang told Chuck Daly in 2013.

 But there were plenty of musical things to discuss.
 Harrison spoke at length about Chants of India – even referencing the Beatles' 1966 song "Tomorrow Never Knows" – and also delved deeply into the Concert for Bangladesh, a groundbreaking benefit concert held in conjunction with Shankar.